Brainiac (character): New Krypton

 Now deprived of his ship and technology, and seemingly depowered by his ship's destruction, Brainiac finds himself faced by an entire city of angry, solar-powered Kryptonians.
 Zod is eager for a final showdown with Brainiac, who calls Zod a coward for confronting Brainiac with his powers intact and an army of super-powered Kryptonians at his back.
 In response, Zod fires the red sun radiation from an Archer rifle at himself, to remove his powers and thus supposedly level the playing field as he prepares to take Brainiac down.
-Brainiac 5 gives Superman a transfusion of Conner's blood and exposes him to a large dose of concentrated yellow sun rays, successfully reviving him.
+Brainiac 5 gives Superman a transfusion of Conner Kent's blood and exposes him to a large dose of concentrated yellow sun rays, successfully reviving him.

 Despite the loss of his powers, Zod is able to get the upper hand on the similarly powerless Brainiac and force him to his knees.
 Zod is about to shoot Brainiac when Superman intervenes.
 This causes a heated argument between Superman and Zod.
 Zod commands his soldiers to restrain Kal-El so Zod can proceed with the execution of Brainiac.
 Brainiac 5, sensing that this is his moment of destiny, steps in and teleports himself and Brainiac off of New Krypton.

-It is revealed that Lex used a Luthor robot, supplied by the Toyman, to accomplish his mission on New Krypton, and that Brainiac killed the robot instead.
-Lex is very much alive and discussing with General Lane how his objective, to bring chaos to New Krypton, was achieved.
+It is revealed that Lex used a Luthor robot, supplied by Toyman, to accomplish his mission on New Krypton, and that Brainiac killed the robot instead.
+Lex discusses with Sam Lane how his objective, to bring chaos to New Krypton, was achieved.
 Lex has been working as an agent of General Lane all along.
 The disarray that Lex caused provides Lane with a window of opportunity as he prepares for the impending war with New Krypton.
 Lex receives a Presidential pardon for his efforts.
 The story ends with Zod rallying his people as he declares war on the planet Earth.
-The story concludes in the next miniseries, Superman: War of the Supermen.
+The story concludes in the miniseries Superman: War of the Supermen.

 Mon-El plants the many bottled cities that Brainiac has captured over the years on various planets across the galaxy.
 These cities will one day become the United Planets by the 31st century, the same planets that will produce the members of the Legion of Super-Heroes.

 Brainiac 5 takes Brainiac to their homeworld of Colu where he hands him over to Vril Dox, a.k.a.
 Brainiac 2.
-Vril Dox happily turns his "father" over to his people for his crimes.
-However Lyrl Dox, a.k.a.
+Vril happily turns his "father" over to his people for his crimes.
+Lyrl Dox, a.k.a.
 Brainiac 3, releases his "grandfather" with a weapon called Pulsar Stargrave.
 What then occurs is an all-out battle for Colu between all three present-day Brainiacs.
-Vril Dox even calls in Lobo for help.
-Brainac breaks out of his prison and, after causing much damage on Colu, escapes with Pulsar Stargrave in tow for parts unknown.
+Vril even calls in Lobo for help.
+Brainac breaks out of his prison and, after causing much damage on Colu, escapes with Stargrave in tow for parts unknown.